rtreacy87/MLOps-Notes/Lab1/supplementary/devops-authentication-wiki.md

 For the best experience with Azure DevOps in WSL:

-1. Use SSH keys for daily development work
+1. Use RSA SSH keys for daily development work (Azure DevOps does not support Ed25519 keys)
 2. Use PATs for scripts and automation
 3. Configure Git with your name and email
 4. Set up credential caching if using HTTPS